 - Do what we can to mitigate our impact on the environment where we are—buy food from local suppliers; buy organic food and grow our own; reduce, reuse, and recycle.

-For resources on sustainable landscaping and gardening, native plants, protecting insect populations, protecting yourself from mosquitoes and ticks without harming pollinators, and more, explore this website and visit:
+Sustainable landscaping and gardening, native plants, protecting insect populations, protecting yourself from mosquitoes and ticks without harming pollinators, and more.

 - Virginia Cooperative Extension Arlington/Alexandria Office

 - Partners in Flight

 - Borenstein, S. (2018, September 20).
 Bye bye bugs?
 Scientists fear non-pest insects are declining.
 AP News.
 Available from https://www.apnews.com/eccd411638994db6b5388c052c00dd3b

 - Lister, B.C., & Garcia, A. (2018).
 Climate-driven declines in arthropod abundance restructure a rainforest food web.
 Proceedings of the National Academy of Sciences, 115(4), E10397-E10406.
 Available from https://www.pnas.org/content/115/44/E10397